13 minsPublished on 7/27/2022

 But it isn't that way, thanks to Bitcoin miners.

 Bitcoin mining is the process of creating and adding new blocks to the Bitcoin blockchain.
-Thus, besides verifying transactions, Bitcoin miners also perform the critical function of building the blockchain.
+Thus, besides validating transactions, Bitcoin miners also perform the critical function of building the blockchain itself.

 The Bitcoin mining process

 So much for the groundwork.
-Now, let's discuss the actual process of Bitcoin mining.
+Now, let's discuss the actual process of how Bitcoin mining works.

-As mentioned before, Bitcoin miners use their computational or processing power to solve cryptographic puzzles.
-The solution, when correct, validates the legitimacy of Bitcoin transactions.
+As mentioned before, Bitcoin miners use their computing power to solve cryptographic puzzles.
+The solution, when correct, validates the legitimacy of a Bitcoin transaction.

 A screenshot showing the structure of a Bitcoin block.